PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 Vision can export sheets with duplicated `P` columns, one of which being unitless additional information.
 This field is of no actual purpose within PGM calculation.

 **Tip:** We advice users to uncheck the `specifics` when exporting from Vision.

+### Different names for columns
+In different versions of exports, user can sometimes find different names for columns.
+For example, the column name `N1` might be represented as `Grounding1` in some exports.
+To address this, the `VisionExcelConverter`'s `terms_changed` argument can be used.